Accio/BioQC/pages/bioqc/bioqc-efficiency.md

 ------------------------

-The Wilcoxon-Mann-Whitney (WMW) test is a non-parametric statistical test to test if two population means are equal or not.
-Unlike the t-test, it does not require the assumption of normal distributions making it more robust against noise.
+The Wilcoxon-Mann-Whitney (WMW) test is a non-parametric statistical test to test if median values of two population are equal or not.
+Unlike the t-test, it does not require the assumption of normal distributions, which makes it more robust against noise.

 We improved the computational efficiency of the Wilcoxon-Mann-Whitney test in comparison to the native R implementation based on three
 modifications:

-1.  use the approximative WMW-statistic (Zar, J. H. (1999).
+1. The approximative WMW-statistic (Zar, J. H. (1999).
     Biostatistical analysis.
-Pearson Education India. *pp.* 174-177).
+Pearson Education India. *pp.* 174-177) is used.
 The differences to the exact version are negligible for high-throughput gene expression data.
-2.  use C instead of R as programming language
+2. The core algorithm is implemented in C instead of R as programming language.
-3.  avoid futile expensive sorting operations
+3. BioQC avoids futile expensive sorting operations.

 While (1) and (2) are straightforward, we elaborate (3) in the following.